Cloud key management

 About Google Workspace CSE

-From the Google Workspace Admin Help website, you can use your own encryption keys to encrypt your organization data and use the default encryption that Google Workspace provides.
+From the Google Workspace Admin Help website, you can use your own encryption keys to encrypt your organization data as a supplement to the default encryption that Google Workspace provides.
 With Google Workspace CSE, the client browser handles content encryption before any data is transmitted or stored in the Google Drive cloud-based storage.
 That way, Google servers can't access your encryption keys and, therefore, can't decrypt your data.
 To use CSE, you must connect Google Workspace to an external encryption key service and an identity provider (IdP).

 What is ?